RonanMartin/docker/README.md

       - minha-rede

   backend:
-    image: ronanmartin/validaback..........SECOND SERVE – In line with spacing from the first serve, just two spaces
+    image: ronanmartin/validaback..........SECOND SERVICE – In line with spacing from the first serve, just two spaces

     ports:
       - "8080:8080"